-Lot of chemical industries are operating in India and the chemical engineers has high job opportunities in government sectors, chemical industries, oil and gas companies, pharmaceutical industries, etc.
+A lot of chemical industries are operating in India and the chemical engineers have high job opportunities in government sectors, chemical industries, oil and gas companies, pharmaceutical industries, etc.

 How to become a Chemical Engineer in India